 Contemporary Oahu hotel near Ala Moana Center

-Featuring a vibrant mix of sophisticated organic cuisine and alluring nightlife, The Modern Honolulu is a collection of innovative and fresh experiences.
+Featuring a vibrant mix of sophisticated organic cuisine and alluring nightlife, The MODERN Honolulu is a collection of innovative and fresh experiences.
 The hotel is home to Morimoto Waikiki, which daily serves guests the culinary delights of Chef Masaharu Morimoto, known to millions as the star of Iron Chef and Iron Chef America.
 Guests can further tempt their taste buds with the hotels poolside restaurants and bars overlooking the Pacific Ocean.
-The Modern Honolulu isn’t limited to gourmet pleasures.
-A cosmopolitan lifestyle hotel, The Modern Honolulu’s progressive luxury is unrivaled in Hawaii.
+The MODERN Honolulu isn’t limited to gourmet pleasures.
+A cosmopolitan lifestyle hotel, The MODERN Honolulu’s progressive luxury is unrivaled in Hawaii.
 We fuse sleek, stylish spaces, personalized service and an alluring atmosphere to captivate the five senses – seeing, touching, tasting, hearing, smelling – while inspiring the heart and mind.
 Guests can choose to lounge in a poolside bed, rejuvenate at The Spa, or indulge in all that Oahu has to offer – luxury shopping, beaches, nature.
-At the Modern Honolulu, we invite guests to make the most of every moment with us.
+At The MODERN Honolulu, we invite guests to make the most of every moment with us.

 Waikiki Parc Hotel

-Intimate hotel from Waikiki Beach
+Intimate hotel steps from Waikiki Beach

 Waikiki Parc Hotel’s contemporary and sophisticated guest experience is enthused with bold, sensual design, spectacular Nobu Waikiki cuisine, and a revitalized sense-of-place, all of which redefine traditional luxury.
 The hotel partnered with master Chef Nobuyuki “Nobu” Matsuhisa to open Nobu Waikiki, an eclectic mix of the finest Japanese cuisine and exotic flavors.
 The stunning restaurant offers a full-service sushi bar and private dining area for special events.
 World renowned for its award winning innovative "New Style" Japanese cuisine, Nobu continues to offer savvy diners across the globe a culinary adventure.
 Nobu Waikiki is yet another canvas for Chef Nobu Matsuhisa to display his legendary dishes, such as Black Cod with Miso and Yellowtail Jalapeno.
 The David Rockwell designed, 7,500 square-foot restaurant is nestled in the perennially hip and centrally located Waikiki Parc Hotel.
 Nobu Waikiki stays true to the Nobu brand featuring décor that includes sea urchin-inspired chandeliers, and scorched ash tables in conjunction with rich hues and soft lighting to create an intimate and elegant atmosphere.
 Nobu Waikiki includes a lounge, full-service sushi bar and private dining areas for special events.
 An unforgettable dining experience – just another reason to stay at Waikiki Parc Hotel.